 6.# Best Savings Account for Women

-There is not so much difference between a Regular Savings Account and a Women’s Savings Account, some banks offer some added benefits like premium discounts on Health Insurance, Discounts in Locker Rent, or interest rates on Retail Loans Housing Loan or Car Loan.
-But, before opening any women-centric savings bank account, carefully compare the features and benefits which will suit your needs.
-Otherwise, I will recommend you to open Regular Savings Bank accounts as discussed above in the article.
+There is not so much difference between a Regular Savings Account and a Women’s Savings Account, some banks offer some added benefits like premium discounts on Health Insurance, Discounts on Locker Rent, and interest rates on Retail Loans Housing loans, or Car loans.
+But, before opening any women-centric savings bank account, carefully compare the features and benefits that will suit your needs.
+Otherwise, I will recommend you open Regular Savings Bank accounts as discussed above in the article.

 These are some best Savings Bank Accounts for Women

 7.# Best Digital Savings Bank Account in India